-- Able to do various operations using lathe machine and produce components by casting process. - Able to make component by welding and sheet metal forming process - Able to produce component by forging process - Understand the principle of sheet metal forming operations and able to produce component by sheet metal forming process
+- Able to understand about parts and operations in lathe and principles of various casting process.
+Able to do various operations using lathe machine and make mould cavity by sand casting process - Able to understand about various principles of welding and sheet metal forming process.
+Able to make component by welding and sheet metal forming process - Able to understand about the principle of various forming processes.
+Able to produce component by forging process. - Able to understand the principle of blow and injection moulding process and able to produce plastic components.